 As a healthcare professional and RN working towards your BSN, your nursing career needs to keep moving forward, even as your education continues.
 You may be working per diem or part-time — if not full time — as you pursue your bachelor’s, and you doubtless have bills to pay and mouths to feed.
 In other words, the demands of both your professional and personal lives don’t go away even though you’re in school.
+So why is it important to showcase an RN to BSN resume education update?

 Despite wearing multiple hats in your life (parent, caregiver, nurse, student), how do you assure that the tools in your nursing career toolbox are in a fit state?
-Refreshing your resume during this transitional time is just plain smart; your career matters, and being prepared is prudent at every step along the journey.
+Refreshing your RN to BSN resume during this transitional time is just plain smart; your career matters, and being prepared is prudent at every step along the journey.

 Your Resume Updates Matter